mwouts/jupytext/README.md

 jupyter notebook
 ```

+Note: if you are running jupyter with Jupyterhub, you must install jupytext with the Python environment that is used to start the notebook server on the hub, for instance: `/path/to/jupyter/environment/python -m pip install jupytext --upgrade --user`.
+You might need to ask your Jupyterhub administrator for the value of `/path/to/jupyter/environment/python`.

 ### <a name="paired-notebooks"></a> Per-notebook configuration

 Configure the multiple export formats for the current notebook by adding a `"jupytext": {"formats": "ipynb,py"},` entry to the notebook metadata with *Edit/Edit Notebook Metadata* in Jupyter's menu: